Nitrux/nuts/README.md

 This utility is not designed to be highly interactive.

 ```
-nuts version
+sudo nuts -h
 ```

-* This command will display the version of `nuts`.
+* This command will display the help of `nuts`.

 # Licensing